dbaldree/yiimp_install_scrypt/README.md

 If you did not chose the option to remove default coins there will be a long list of coins visible in the console.
 These have nothing to do with the installation script and are from the database import from the yiimp github.

-If you need further assistance we have a small but growing discord channel at https://discord.gg/T.B.C.
+If you need further assistance there is a thriving community on discord -- feel free to join this discord channel at https://discordapp.com/invite/zcCXjkQ

 If this helped you please consider the original developers and donate to their addresses.
 These guys did all the heavy lifting.